fbpx App Store Google Play

 How to Avoid Falling Victim to E-File Tax Scams

-In our digital world, many people turn to the convenience of the Internet to file their taxes.
-In fact, according to the IRS, about 94% of returns were filed electronically in 2023.
+In today’s digital age, many people turn to the convenience of e-filing their taxes.
+In fact, the IRS reports that around 94% of returns were filed electronically in 2023.
 The high number of people who opt for e-filing provides scammers with yet another opportunity to steal personal information.
-This article will provide you with ways you can keep your personal information safe if you choose to file your tax return electronically.
+This article will offer tips on how you can keep your personal information safe if you choose to file your tax return electronically.

 What are E-File Tax Scams?